Lars Nootbaar Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.8 K/9, which ranks 25th in MLB.
+- The pitching staff for the Tigers has a collective 7.8 K/9, the fifth-worst in the league.

-- The Tigers' 4.51 team ERA ranks 18th across all league pitching staffs.
+- The Tigers have a 4.51 team ERA that ranks 18th across all league pitching staffs.

-- The Tigers rank 23rd in baseball in home runs surrendered (44 total, 1.4 per game).
+- The Tigers rank 24th in baseball in home runs given up (46 total, 1.4 per game).

-- Turnbull (1-4 with a 6.84 ERA and 18 strikeouts in 26 1/3 innings pitched) gets the start for the Tigers, his seventh of the season.
+- Faedo will take the mound to start for the Tigers, his first this season.

-- The right-hander last pitched on Sunday against the Baltimore Orioles, when he went four innings, allowing two earned runs while giving up five hits.
+- The 27-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.